-He has also established some of the hardest rock climbs in Cuba, Mongolia and Wales.
-An Author, Speaker and former Wingsuit B.A.S.E. jumper, he works closely with Mountain Hardwear design team and continues to push the boundaries of physical and mental performance.
+He has established some of the hardest rock climbs in Cuba, Mongolia and Wales.
+An Author, Speaker and former Wingsuit pilot, he works closely with Mountain Hardwear design team and continues to push the boundaries of physical and mental performance.

 On his first Himalayan trip in 2006 with Ian Parnell, Tim climbed a new route on the East Face on Kedar Dome (6840M) free, in Super Alpine style, and nominated for the Piolet D’Or (climbing’s equivalent to the Oscars).
 Tim achieved podium position 4 times at the World Ice Climbing Championships.
-He has both the hardest Sport climb and Deep Water Solo in the Caribbean.
 In 2010 Tim made the first ascent of Muy Caliente the first E10 in Wales.

 Tim enjoys many other sports including Skiing, Snow Boarding, Free Diving, Skeleton, Bobsleigh, Kite Boarding, Mountain Biking and Heli Boarding.
-Tim is the Patron of the Charity “Breathtakers”.
-He graduated with Marine Zoology and recently launched his brand Team Elevate to help people maximise their performance and speed up recovery by upgrading their diet.
+Tim graduated with Marine Zoology is the Patron of the Charity “Breathtakers”.